 Monday 22nd February 2021 – 1:30pm to 3:30pm (GMT)

-How important is to transcend disciplinary boundaries when addressing complex systems such as global health?
-Exploring the need for interdisciplinarity.
+How important is it to transcend disciplinary boundaries when addressing complex systems such as global health?

-In this first session of Bloomsbury SET Conference 2021 will provide an overview of the Bloomsbury SET Knowledge Exchange Programme, followed by presentations from two leading academics working across disciplines and the broader ecosystem of universities, commercialisation and policy making.
-The event aims to explore new perspectives on interdisciplinary work to foster innovation.
+This first session of The Bloomsbury SET Conference 2021will provide an overview of The Bloomsbury SET knowledge exchange programme, followed by keynote presentations which explore new perspectives on interdisciplinary work to foster innovation and the broader ecosystem of universities, commercialisation and policy making.

 Wednesday 24th February 2021 –11am to 12:30pm (GMT)

-What are the pathways to deliver positive social, environmental and economic impact by the knowledge generated from research?
+What are the pathways to deliver positive social, environmental and economic impact from the knowledge generated by research?

-This panel discussion aimed for early-career researchers will bring diverse perspectives on how we can encourage and nurture an innovative environment to support translational research.
-Speakers will share their different experiences on working with interdisciplinary teams to develop transformative solutions to complex challenges.
-Experts from different fields will explore routes to take research into action either by commercialisation, research translation or increasing its impact in the policy making process.
+This panel discussion, aimed at early career researchers, will bring diverse perspectives on how an innovative environment to support translational research can be encouraged and nurtured.
+Speakers will share their different perspectives on working with interdisciplinary teams to develop transformative solutions to complex challenges.
+Exploring routes to take research into action through commercialisation or how to have impact on the policy making process.

 Wednesday 24th February 2021 – 2pm to 3:30pm (GMT)

-This session brings together representatives of relevant funding agencies to discuss the priority areas to drive breakthroughs in the control of infectious diseases and antimicrobial resistance.
-Discussion will focus on schemes aimed for both the UK and globally.
+This conference session, aimed at early career researchers, explores the broader remit of funding interdisciplinary global health research and ongoing priorities.
+It brings together representatives of relevant funding bodies to discuss the priority areas to drive breakthroughs in the control of infectious diseases and antimicrobial resistance, both nationally and globally.

 Thursday 25th February 2021 – 11am to 12:30pm (GMT)

-A session of fast paced lightning talks presenting a selection of the Bloomsbury SET programme projects connecting expertise in comparative biological sciences, human and veterinary diagnostics, epidemiology, vaccine development, health economics, artificial intelligence, big data, disease surveillance, public health and social science.
+A session of fast paced, four minute, lightning talks presenting a selection of Bloomsbury SET programme projects connecting expertise in biological sciences, human and veterinary diagnostics, epidemiology, health economics, artificial intelligence, big data, disease surveillance, public health and social science.